Jakhongir222/flight-finder-frontend/README.md

 # Fly with me app

 Fly with me app is a frontend application built using React that interacts with a flight finder backend application.
+It only shows the flights between Stockholm, Amsterdam and Oslo

 You can access the website [here](https://flight-finder-frontend-jakhongir222.vercel.app/)

 ## Installation